Below, you will find a step-by-step guide outlining how to get all of your Aptora data flowing into BrightGauge.

 You’ll need to download and configure the BrightGauge Agent so that we can communicate with the SQL Server associated with your Aptora account.
-The link to download the BrightGauge Agent is on this screen (Item "A" above).
+Click Download to download the agent.
 Documentation to help setup configure the BrightGauge Agent can be found here.
 Make sure to install the BrightGauge agent on a machine somewhere within the same network as your Aptora (MS-SQL) database.
-If you have issues, there are some known issues here or email email@example.com.
-If you want to limit the firewall exception to inquiries from our IP addresses, you can see them above item "B" in the image above (blurred out here, login to see the addresses).
+If you have issues, there are some known issues here or email firstname.lastname@example.org.

 Step 3 - Create a SQL user within the SQL Server database